clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ## Examples

 All the useful functions are declared at the beginning of the `main.cpp` file and can be called from the function `int main()`.
 They are described in the sections below.
 For hands-on and simple tests of the program, check the examples in the function `int main()` of the `main.cpp` file.
-In the input folder, we provided the binary dataset `Dataset_Shapes_n9_N1e5.dat`, which is the dataset used in the section "Boolean description of a binary dataset" of Ref.
+In the `INPUT` folder, we provided the binary dataset `Dataset_Shapes_n9_N1e5.dat`, which is the dataset used in the section "Boolean description of a binary dataset" of Ref.
 [1].

 ## License